sveltejs/kit/documentation/docs/03-loading.md

 The HTTP status code for the page.
 If returning an `error` this must be a `4xx` or `5xx` response; if returning a `redirect` it must be a `3xx` response.
 The default is `200`.

+> If you are unsure about status codes or can't remember them, a package like [http-status-codes](https://www.npmjs.com/package/http-status-codes) might help.

 #### error

 If something goes wrong during `load`, return an `Error` object or a `string` describing the error alongside a `4xx` or `5xx` status code.